-A little about what keeps me going besides coffee, naps, and my cats…
+A little about what keeps me going besides coffee, naps, and my three cats…

 I used to be an electronic musician a while back, writing under the names of “Neutral” and “Squab Teen.”
 I worked in the collective “Chromosome 57” in New Orleans in the late 90s, and was a studio runner for Nine Inch Nails while they recorded “The Fragile” in New Orleans.
 I have much of my own material released on Ant Zen/Hymen in Germany, and Planet-Mu, and have done remix work for various artists.